 8 Foodie Destinations in Ontario You Need To Savour

-Calling all food fanatics!
-If you love good food and travel for exceptional culinary experiences, look no further than these epicurean Ontario destinations you’ll want to write home about (or at least post pics of).
+If you love good food and travel for exceptional culinary experiences, look no further than these culinary Ontario destinations you’ll want to write home about (or at least post pics of).

 Toronto’s Top Restaurants